NEDA-LABS/WashikaDao/Washika-dao-frontend/Notes.md

 </li>
 <li>The user will then signing by connecting the external wallet or authenticating using inapp method they used to sign up</li>
 <li>The dev will check if logged in by checking if the useActiveWallet returns a valid account</li>

+Next: Extract TestConnection to reusable functions and components and then use them in the other pages.